Board of Directors

 Sabra is a Senior at Southern Oregon University majoring in Environmental Sciences, and is Remake Talent’s GIS intern, provided through our partnership with SOU and the Local Innovation Labs.
 She is focused on utilizing her GIS skills to expand our Almeda Fire Recovery Map in collaboration with ESRI, as well as creating points of community engagement through the Zone Captains Program and Social Pinpoint.
 Her interests also include post-fire bioremediation efforts, clean energy, and sustainability.

 Finlay is a junior at Southern Oregon University studying theater and business.
 He is interning with Remake Talent through our partnership with SOU and the Local Innovation Labs.
-He is working on visual arrangements of organizations and community leaders working on relief efforts in the wake of the Almeda Fire.
+He completed a visual arrangement of organizations and community leaders working on relief efforts in the wake of the Almeda Fire.

 Jack Latvala is the owner of Star Properties, the premiere real estate firm in Talent for over 25 years.
 A deeply caring and involved member of the Talent community, he has made every available resource available to provide direct relief to displaced residents since the Almeda Fire, providing immediate office and storage space to displaced relief organizations like Rogue Climate, Rogue Action Center, as well as housing the distribution point set up by Talent Maker City.
 He owns and manages multiple lots in downtown Talent that can function as landing grounds for temporary housing and container pop-up shops.